It’s Time To Embrace The Virtual Retail Salesperson

 Ben showed me how Saks has already been using it there.

-Here is an example..
+It's a real-life interaction with a real-life person.
 If the shopper comes back five days later and makes the purchase, Alberto will still make the sale.

 To be clear, Salesfloor did not pay me for this.
-I just want to lift up the fact that we will have to lean on virtual selling sooner than later if we want to survive.
+I want to lift up the fact that we will have to lean on virtual selling sooner rather than later if we want to survive.